EthanDKwan/Machine-learning-hemodynamics/README.md

 # Machine Learning for Hemodynamic Phenotyping
+*Identifying distinct cardiac remodeling patterns by mining clinical hemodynamic data*

+*Used unsupervised learning and SHAP analysis to discover and validate three distinct cardiac remodeling patterns in clinical pulmonary hypertension data, revealing unexpected compensatory mechanisms.*

 ## Problem
-*"Cardiac Hemodynamic remodeling is complex in health and disease; can we find hidden patterns that our understanding of disease progression?"*
+*"Cardiac hemodynamic remodeling is complex in health and disease; can we find hidden patterns that our understanding of disease progression?"*

 ## Methods
 *Fitting unsupervised (hierarchical, k-means clustering) and supervised (Random Forest Regression) ML models to a real-world pulmonary hypertension dataset (101 samples, 27 features), applying computational/numeric tools to validate our results (SHAP analysis, statistical validation) and applying our cardiology domain expertise to interpret the results.*